0x42697262/obsidian_files/Notes/020 Studies/CMSC 178 Assignment 1.md

 ## 3 Results & Discussion
-In this study, the function histogram equalization was tested on three different input images.
+In this exercise, the function histogram equalization was tested on three different input images.
 The results of the testing showed that the function worked well as expected.
 The function only requires the input image itself as a parameter and does not need any other configuration to produce different image outputs.

 To evaluate the performance of the function, two gray colored images and one full colored image were used as input.
 The choice of a colored image was made to verify if the code worked correctly for such images.
 However, it should be noted that if an input image is in the RGB color space instead of grayscale, the histogram equalization function may not be applicable, and it would instead require a separate exercise to solve this problem which was already completed on Exercise 1A.
 Nevertheless, the code function worked as expected similar to Exercise 1A Color Correction / Balancing for the RGB input image.